valentraverso/appimplementadores-express/readme.md

 <h1 align=center>App Implementadores API</h1>

 API created by Valentino Traverso about jokes.
 In this API you would find jokes with they setup, punchline and category.
-I wish you like it😁
+I hope you like it😁

 ## Index
 - [Getting Started](#getting-started)